Last Revised: 12/13/2013

 NO!!!
-Only the captain.
-For 14U competition, the head coach also acts as the team captain.
+Only the game captain.
+For 14U competition, the head coach also acts as the team/game captain.

 If the protest is incorrectly requested, the matter cannot be addressed and no further recourse is available.

-4. Can the head coach address the scorekeeper concerning scorekeeping issues.
+4. Can the head coach address the scorer concerning scoring issues.

 NO!!!
-All issues must be addressed to the R1 or R2
+All issues must be addressed to the 2nd Referee

-As junior coaches we often forget that and address the scorekeeper directly.
+As junior coaches we often forget that and address the scorer directly.

 We should make every effort to refrain from this.

-Additionally, we should instruct our scorekeepers to politely redirect any questions to the R2.
+Additionally, we should instruct our scorekeepers to politely redirect any questions to the 2nd Referee.

 1. How many assistant coaches are permitted on a team?

-2. Can asst. coaches stand all the time?
+2. Can assistant coaches stand all the time?